bersalazar/bersalazar.github.io/posts/sapiens-by-yuval-noah-harari.rst

    :height: 500
    :width: 330
    :scale: 50%

 Not only an excellent read, but a complete experience.

-While reading about our origins and reasons behind our behaviours as individuals and as societies, I couldn’t help constantly thinking to myself: "well, that makes total sense."
+While reading about our origins and reasons behind our behaviours as individuals and as societies, I couldn’t help constantly thinking to myself: "well, that makes total sense".

 We’re hard-wired by our collective knowledge, slaves to our self-created imagined orders, thinking and believing in the rules the human species has set out across generations past.

 They have come organically as a consequence of progress, technology and our need for expansion.

-This book shows the biological and completely objective reasons behind culture, ideology, technology, happiness, decisions, and makes a very strong case of what our future might look like.
+This book shows the biological and completely objective reasons behind culture, ideology, technology, happiness, decisions, and makes a strong case of what our future might look like.

-It’s worth every chapter and I’m looking forward to reading Homo Deus.